Genez-io/techsylvania_workshop/wiki.md

 A prompt that works perfect and doesn't have this problem would be:

-	prompt = `Between """ """ I will write what a person says about themselves.
+	`Between """ """ I will write what a person says about themselves.
 	Create a list with 3 movies that the person would like to watch based on the text.
 Create the output as JSON one-liner with a field called "movies" which is an array of objects and each